OneCDOnly/sherpa/README.md

 ## Firmware compatibility

-    QTS 4.3.x - OK
+* QTS 4.3.x - OK
-    QTS 4.2.x - OK
+* QTS 4.2.x - OK
-    QTS 4.1.x or earlier - Unknown (let me know if it works)
+* QTS 4.1.x or earlier - Unknown (let me know if it works)

 ## Notes

-The information contained therein was constructed from the efforts of many community members, both here and on the SABnzbd forum.
+* The information contained therein was constructed from the efforts of many community members, both here and on the SABnzbd forum.
 Thank you to everyone who has contributed.

-If you have an existing SABnzbd (like Clinton Hall's SABnzbdplus or QNAP_Stephane's QSabNZBdPlus package and you choose to install the SABnzbd package via sherpa, your existing settings, queue & history will be converted to suit this new package, and the original SAB will be uninstalled.
+* If you have an existing SABnzbd (like Clinton Hall's SABnzbdplus or QNAP_Stephane's QSabNZBdPlus package and you choose to install the SABnzbd package via sherpa, your existing settings, queue & history will be converted to suit this new package, and the original SAB will be uninstalled.

-Each of these packages continues the idea of 'self-update-on-launch' that was used in Clinton Hall's wrapper scripts.
+* Each of these packages continues the idea of 'self-update-on-launch' that was used in Clinton Hall's wrapper scripts.
 These scripts are my own version and require a few packages to be installed via Entware (this is what sherpa does).
 Updating an app is easy - just restart the app via its init script.
 Each app is updated from GitHub and from that application's current 'master' branch.

-For those looking to setup a new NAS, suggest you start with SABnzbd+ first, then SickRage.
+* For those looking to setup a new NAS, suggest you start with SABnzbd+ first, then SickRage.
 This will allow SickRage to be properly configured with the API details from SABnzbd.

+* The Medusa package name is 'OMedusa' to avoid conflict with the existing Medusa package available in the Qnapclub Store.